agentydragon/agentydragon.github.io/posts/2015-02-01-testing-testing.markdown

 or so, I find a new shiny and I decide to completely rewrite it - and do it right this time.

-Two iterations back, I had a website with a huge background image, a cool MVC backend written in PHP with [Nette Framework](http://nette.org), which was all the rage back then, when I was about midway through high school.
+Two iterations back, I had a website with a huge background image and a cool MVC backend written in PHP with [Nette Framework](http://nette.org), which was all the rage back when I was midway through high school.
 The site was hosted on `http://mpokorny.eu`, which I sincerely thought was a good domain back then.
 The website showed the various small websites I built and it listed like 83 programming languages I vaguely